germal/OpenCVB/README.md

 seen from directly above – a useful view to find walls and objects.
 The data is colored the same as the RGB Depth data in the upper right image.
-The lower right image has isolated the objects found with a rectangle that measures the width and breadth of each object in the field of view.
+The lower right image has isolated the objects found with a rectangle that measures the width and breadth of each object in the camera’s field of view.

 The “Sample Results” section below provides numerous additional examples.